mongodb-labs/repl-trace-checker/README.md

 I want to check that an actual MongoDB replica set's series of state changes correspond to a sequence of steps in Siyuan Zhou's TLA+ spec, `RaftMongo.tla`.

-First I build mongod with extra tracing.
+First I run mongod with extra tracing.
 Each time the server executes a step that is equivalent to one of the `RaftMongo.tla` actions (AppendOplog, RollbackOplog, BecomePrimaryByMagic, or ClientWrite), it logs the actual values of all variables that are modeled by the spec.
 I start a replica set, perform